Middle school (grades 6-8) · Valparaiso, FL

 What is the racial and ethnic makeup of Okaloosa Stemm Center?

-The largest demographic group at Okaloosa Stemm Center is White at 72.1%.
-The school serves a diverse student body in VALPARAISO, FL.
+The largest demographic group at Okaloosa Stemm Center is White at 72.1% of enrollment, in Valparaiso, FL.

 What is the Resource Investment Index for Okaloosa Stemm Center?

-Okaloosa Stemm Center has a Resource Investment Index of 52/100 (C-) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Okaloosa Stemm Center has a Resource Investment Index of 52/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page